-How Property Tax is Calculated in California, California
+How Property Tax is Calculated in California, Pennsylvania

-In order to levy this tax, the tax authorities in California, California must have a uniform formula for figuring out the value of a given piece of property.
+In order to impose this tax, the government of California, Pennsylvania initially has to decide the taxable value of a piece of property.

-How A California, California Property Tax Attorney Can Help.
+How A California, Pennsylvania Property Tax Attorney Can Help.

-The system of levying property taxes in California, California can get fairly difficult.
-Disputes about property taxes, between the taxpayer and the tax authorities, can come up in many different ways.
+The system of levying property taxes in California, Pennsylvania can get very complicated.
+Disagreements about property taxes, between the taxpayer and the tax authorities, can come up in various different ways.
 A taxpayer may believe that an error was made in calculating their property's taxable value, resulting in bigger tax bill.
-Furthermore, the state or city government might allege that you have failed to pay your property taxes, while you believe that you have.
+Additionally, the state or city government might allege that you have failed to pay your property taxes, while you believe that you have.